-The expenses of administering the System are paid from the retirement trust fund.
+The expenses of administering the System are paid from the retirement Trust Fund.

-Hazardous Duty Members (Department of Corrections Officers, Grand River Dam Authority Public Safety Officers, Oklahoma Military Department Firefighters, Deputy Sheriffs, and County Jailers) Benefits Members covered by the Hazardous Duty Provisions have the retirement eligibility requirements, contribution rates and benefit formula described below.
+Hazardous Duty Members (Department of Corrections Officers, Grand River Dam Authority Public Safety Officers, Firefighters of the Military Department of the State of Oklahoma, Deputy Sheriffs, County Jailers, and Emergency Medical Personnel) Benefits Members covered by the Hazardous Duty Provisions have the retirement eligibility requirements, contribution rates and benefit formula described below.